near/NEPs/specs/ChainSpec/LightClient.md

 The `epoch_id` refers to the epoch to which the block that is the current known head belongs, and `next_epoch_id` is the epoch that will follow.

-Light clients operate by periodically fetching instances of `LightClientBlockView` via particular RPC end-point desdribed [below](#rpc-end-point).
+Light clients operate by periodically fetching instances of `LightClientBlockView` via particular RPC end-point described [below](#rpc-end-point).

-Light client does't need to receive `LightClientBlockView` for all the blocks.
+Light client doesn't need to receive `LightClientBlockView` for all the blocks.
 Having the `LightClientBlockView` for block `B` is sufficient to be able to verify any statement about state or outcomes in any block in the ancestry of `B` (including `B` itself).
 In particular, having the `LightClientBlockView` for the head is sufficient to locally verify any statement about state or outcomes in any block on the canonical chain.

 However, to verify the validity of a particular `LightClientBlockView`, the light client must have verified a `LightClientBlockView` for at least one block in the preceding epoch, thus to sync to the head the light client will have to fetch and verify a `LightClientBlockView` per epoch passed.